mattcl/aoc-ci-bencher/SPECIFICATION.md

 ## Runtime environment.

-Submissions MUST be runnable in a debian bullseye x86 container that is provisioned with the following runtimes/packages (additional packages may be available, but these are the explicitly specified ones):
+Submissions MUST be runnable in a debian bookworm x86 container that is provisioned with the following runtimes/packages (additional packages may be available, but these are the explicitly specified ones):